13. Paths Cross

 Appeared empty.

-Several houses beyond the presumed home of the newspaper guy was a right turn and Henry took it, the road curling inward, back behind the target property.
+Several houses beyond the presumed home of the newspaper guy Henry took a right turn, the road curling inward, back behind the target.

 A copse of trees offered a convenient place to pull over.

-Henry followed a rock wall that led to a treeline between properties until he could see the yellow of the cape.
+Henry followed a rock wall that led through a treeline to where he could see the yellow of the cape.

 A thick wall of dwarf pines between the adjoining properties was perfect cover and Henry crept unseen across the Dell’s backyard.

-Scott Przyzycki was one of the police officers sitting in the unmarked car on Foster Street.
+Scott Przyzycki was one of the police officers sitting in an unmarked car on Foster Street.

 Scott graduated from Worthboro High with Jonny Marionette and was a solid, starting right fielder on the team that rode Jonny’s coattails to an undefeated state championship their senior year.